rayraycodes/rails-accessibility-testing/README.md

 group :development, :test do
   gem 'rails_accessibility_testing'
   gem 'axe-core-capybara', '~> 4.0'
-  # Your existing Capybara, selenium-webdriver, webdrivers gems
-  # The gem has minimal dependencies - you control your own driver setup
-end
+  gem 'capybara', '~> 3.40'
+  gem 'selenium-webdriver', '~> 4.0'
+  gem 'webdrivers', '~> 5.0'  # Optional but recommended for automatic driver management end
 ```

+**Important:** You must explicitly add `selenium-webdriver` to your Gemfile.
+It's not automatically included as a dependency.
+The gem has minimal dependencies - you control your own driver setup.

 Then run: